-The Company plans to raise capital, as necessary, to meet its needs and take advantage of perceived opportunities and, therefore, does not have a numeric target for its capital structure.
-Funds are primarily secured through debt instruments, equity capital raised by way of private placements and convertible notes.
-There can be no assurance that the Company will be able to continue raising capital in this manner.
+The Company raises capital, as necessary, to meet its needs and take advantage of perceived opportunities and, therefore, does not have a numeric target for its capital structure.
+Funds are primarily secured through equity capital, convertible debentures raised by way of private placements, and debt instruments.